thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-APPMANAGER.md

 5. Deploy the contract sending in the following parameters:
     1. _Owner Address_ - This is the account that is to be the first Application Administrator.
 NOTE: This address must be used throughout the deployment process
     2. _appName_ - The Name for your Application.
-    3. _ruleProcessorAddress_ - The address of the RuleProcessorDiamond contract set in Step 1.
-    4. _upgradeMode_ - This is a boolean value for if this is an upgraded AppManager being deployed.
+    3. _upgradeMode_ - This is a boolean value for if this is an upgraded AppManager being deployed.
 NOTE: Passing in a true boolean value will not deploy new data contracts.
-    5. Run the command to create and deploy the contract.
+    4. Run the command to create and deploy the contract.
 NOTE: The path includes source name and contract name.
     ````
-    forge create src/example/deploy/CastlevaniaAppManager.sol:CastlevaniaAppManager --constructor-args $APP_ADMIN_1 "Castlevania" $RULE_PROCESSOR_DIAMOND false --private-key $APP_ADMIN_1_KEY --rpc-url $ETH_RPC_URL
+    forge create src/example/CastlevaniaAppManager.sol:CastlevaniaAppManager --constructor-args $APP_ADMIN_1 "Castlevania" false --private-key $APP_ADMIN_1_KEY --rpc-url $ETH_RPC_URL
     ````
-    6. Locate the address from the output, example:
+    5. Locate the address from the output, example:
     ````
     0x0116686E2291dbd5e317F47faDBFb43B599786Ef
     ````
-    7. Set the environment variable
+    6. Set the environment variable
     ````
     export APPLICATION_APP_MANAGER=address from output
     ````